NayThuta/my-portfolio/docs/projects/sustainable-irrigation-system.md

 This project was a pivotal learning experience that enhanced my technical and professional capabilities:

-- **Microcontroller and Embedded C Expertise**: Reviewing teammates’ embedded C code for the PIC18F4550 deepened my proficiency in microcontroller programming, enabling me to optimize firmware for system reliability and efficiency.
+- **Microcontroller and Embedded C Expertise**: Reviewing teammates' embedded C code for the PIC18F4550 deepened my proficiency in microcontroller programming, enabling me to optimize firmware for system reliability and efficiency.
 - **Circuit Analysis and Design**: Designing the PCB layout and soldering components strengthened my skills in circuit analysis and design, ensuring precise integration of sensors and actuators under resource constraints.
 - **AutoCAD and Laser Cutting**: Using AutoCAD to create precise system layouts and laser cutting the transparent board layout honed my ability to produce accurate, maintainable hardware designs tailored for rural use.
 - **Collaboration and Problem-Solving**: Coordinating with hardware and software teams sharpened my collaboration and problem-solving skills, allowing me to communicate technical concepts clearly and deliver solutions in challenging environments.